cultuurnet/uit-documentatie/content/integreren-met-searchv3/latest/calendarsummary.md

 * For one result (offer)
 * For all results (offers) in the reponse

+It is possible to request multiple formats at once.

 ### Recommended use
 * You can use the `embedCalendarSummaries` parameter with or without `embed=true`
 * We recommend to use the format `md` for the search results (and `lg` for events with calendarType `single`), and always use `lg` for the detailpage.